-Professor Schlacher is the Director of USC’s ANIMAL Research Centre.
+Professor Schlacher is the Director of UniSC’s ANIMAL Research Centre.
 The Centre serves as the focal point for excellence in animal-related research at USC, being the University’s premier platform for innovative work on the health of animals, and their ecology, evolution, behaviour and conservation.

 Centre members emphasise work that spans disciplines and bridges fields in both fundamental themes and applied linkages to partners in industry and at all level of government.
 The ANIMAL Research Centre focuses particularly strongly on research students and early career researchers – an investment that reflects USC’s continual growth in animal research.